kernel-community/kernel/docs/module-2/shelling-out.md

 ### Taxes and coins

-- Szabo uses these sneaky tribal tactics as a segue into the work of Arthur Laffer, who proved that as the tax rate increases, the amount of revenue increases, but at an increasingly slower rate than the tax rate, due to increased avoidance, evasion, and - most of all - disincentive to engage in the taxed activity.
+Szabo uses these sneaky tribal tactics as a segue into the work of Arthur Laffer, who proved that as the tax rate increases, the amount of revenue increases, but at an increasingly slower rate than the tax rate, due to increased avoidance, evasion, and - most of all - disincentive to engage in the taxed activity.
 This has become known as the Laffer Curve:

 > "On a larger scale, the Laffer curve may be the most important economic law of political history.
 Charles Adams uses it to explain the rise and fall of empires.
 The most successful governments have been implicitly guided by their own incentives – both their short-term desire for revenue and their long-term success against other governments – to optimize their revenues according to the Laffer Curve.
 Governments that overburdened their taxpayers, such as the Soviet Union and later Roman Empire, ended up on the dust-heap of history, while governments that collected below the optimum were often conquered by their better-funded neighbors."

-- We then move from collectibles to coins.
+We then move from collectibles to coins.
 Specifically, this was begun by a Greek-speaking culture in Anatolia (modern Turkey): the Lydians, whose kings were the first major issuers of coins.
 The main question about coins is why minting was dominated by governments as opposed to private interests - and the answer is not just the government's ability to enforce anti-counterfeit measures more effectively.
 It has to do with the fact that coins are high velocity money, facilitating a large number of low value trades.

 > "The king, deriving his revenue from tax collection, had a strong incentive to measure to value of wealth held and exchanged by his subjects more accurately.
 That the exchange also benefited from cheaper measurement by traders of the medium of exchange, creating something closer to efficient markets, and allowing individuals to enter into the marketplace on a larger scale for the first time, was for the king a fortuitous side effect."

-- Being from the internet, we reject kings, presidents and voting; opting rather for rough consensus and running code.
+Being from the internet, we reject kings, presidents and voting; opting rather for rough consensus and running code.
 The question is whether we can have efficient marketplaces without central authorities such that the fortuitous side effects of global trade can accrue to the people actually trading, rather than the authorities "allowing" that trade to occur.

 ### Resolution

-- Human relationships of any kind generally require some kind of dispute resolution mechanisms in order to be sustainable in the long term.
+Human relationships of any kind generally require some kind of dispute resolution mechanisms in order to be sustainable in the long term.
 Szabo tackles this thorny issue next:

 > "Most pre-modern cultures, ranging from the Iriquois in America to the pre-Christian Germanic peoples, decided that payment was better than punishment."

-- There is a lot more to be said about dispute resolution, but we selected this particular quote because it highlights a fundamentally important idea for Web 3: anybody keen to advance the aims of rehabilitative justice using a shared and common historical record?
+There is a lot more to be said about dispute resolution, but we selected this particular quote because it highlights a fundamentally important idea for Web 3: is anyone willing to advance the aims of rehabilitative justice using a shared and common historical record?
 Because it's the perfect tool to do so.
 We can use economics to combat economic evils like the privatization of prisons.
 It may seem far-fetched, but these are the kind of society-level changes we want you to think about, because they are, in principle, possible.

-- This takes us back to the primary importance of understanding this notion of collectibles:
+This takes us back to the primary importance of understanding this notion of collectibles:

 > "Indeed, collectibles provided a fundamental improvement to the workings of **reciprocal altruism**, allowing humans to cooperate in ways unavailable to other species.
 For them, reciprocal altruism is severely limited by unreliable memory.
 Some other species have large brains, build their own homes, or make and use tools.
 No other species has produced such an improvement to the workings of reciprocal altruism.
 The evidence indicates this new development had matured by 40,000 B.P."

-- Szabo goes on to discuss the properties of such collectibles and give multiple examples of their development through history, basically linking up everything above.
+Szabo goes on to discuss the properties of such collectibles and gives multiple examples of their development through history, basically linking up everything above.
 Importantly, he makes the point in the context of all this history, that

 > "A novelty of the 20th century was the issue of fiat currencies by governments.
 While generally excellent as a media of exchange, fiat currencies have proven to be very poor stores of value [due mainly to inflation]."